mramos-tiempodev/todo-list/README.md

 * And the list goes on...

 #WHAT YOU NEED?
-1. You need composer, php, apache or nginx with a vhost configured plus mysql in your computer
-2. Run composer install
+1. You need to run all the vagrant things (vagrant init & vagrant up).
+2  Then vagrant ssh and make sure you have php, nginx, mysql once that you up your virtual machine (sudo service daemon status) if not you need to install them.
+3  Move to the root path of the application and run composer install
-3. You need to create a table
+4. Then you need to create a mysql table

 ```
 DROP TABLE IF EXISTS `wizeline`.`tasks` ;
 CREATE TABLE IF NOT EXISTS `wizeline`.`tasks` (